albanie/mcnCrossModalEmotions/README.md

 This module contains code in support of the paper [Emotion Recognition in Speech using Cross-Modal Transfer in the Wild](http://www.robots.ox.ac.uk/~vgg/research/cross-modal-emotions).

-**Note**: This repo focuses on the code for teacher-student distillation and student analysis.
-For the code used to train the facial expression CNN teacher and to download pretrained models, see [mcnFerPlus](https://github.com/albanie/mcnFerPlus) instead.

 ### Installation

 The easiest way to use this module is to install it with the `vl_contrib` package manager. `mcnCrossModalEmotions` can be installed with the following commands from the root directory of your MatConvNet installation: